 The optional 40-60min walk features some of the most beautiful trees on the island.
 Giant Eucalyptus trees 300+ years old are as big as you will find in Tasmania.
 Tree ferns standing 6+ meters high dating hundred of years also line the pathway giving this walk a prehistoric and enchanted feel.
 Keep your eyes open for the many pademelons and other creatures that are very regularly seen along the pathway.
 There will be 2 walking options this morning, guests can choose their adventure depending on how adventurous and energetic they feel.

-We will stop at the Westerway Raspberry Farm (in season) to sample some local varieties of berries before another scenic drive back through the Derwent Valley past cherry farms, rolling pasture, hops fields and many scenic vistas.
+We will stop at Tassie's Westerway Raspberry Farm (in season) to sample some local varieties of berries before another scenic tour back through the Derwent Valley past cherry farms, rolling pasture, hops fields and many scenic vistas.
 Returning to New Norfolk another local lookout gives us a fantastic view over ‘The Valley of Love’ and possibly its most picturesque farm at Fenton Forest lookout.

 Next we head to one of the newer restaurant in the region for a fantastic lunch overlooking the mighty Derwent River.
 In 2022 the Derwent Estate Winery opened its brand new restaurant on the grounds of the vineyard called The Shed.
 Your 2-course lunch will include a glass of beer or wine.